DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/DataManagement/fts3.rst

                 'Canceled', # Job canceled
                 'Failed', # All files Failed
                 'Finisheddirty',  # Some files Failed
-               ]
+                'Staging', # One of the files within a job went to Staging state ]

   FINAL_STATES = ['Canceled', 'Failed', 'Finished', 'Finisheddirty']